bingus912/tinyedit/README.md

 ***

+# Features

+- Simple and lightweight text editor
+- Open and save text files
+- Cross-platform compatibility
+- Easy to use interface

+***

 # FAQ

 ## It's not running.
 How do I fix this?

-To run java files, You may need to install JRE for it to work.
+To run java files, you may need to install JRE for it to work.

 ## How did you make this?

 I made it with some help with AI.

-## How do I cosumise it?
+## How do I customize it?

-To cosumise TinyEdit, You need to edit the .java File and then recomplie it.
+To customize TinyEdit, you need to edit the .java file and then recompile it.

+***

+# Contributing

+We welcome contributions to TinyEdit!
+If you would like to contribute, please follow these guidelines:

+1. Fork the repository and create your branch from `main`.
+2. If you've added code that should be tested, add tests.
+3. Ensure the test suite passes.
+4. Make sure your code lints.
+5. Issue that pull request!

+***

+# License

+This project is licensed under the terms of the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.